Nishant2009/NPhish/README.md

 ### Requirements

+ - `Active Internet Connection`
  - `Python(3)`
  - `PHP`
  - `Curl`
  - `Unzip`
  - `Wget`

- - 60MB storage (INCLUDING TUNNELERS).
- - 2-3MB storage (IF TUNNELERS ALREADY DOWNLOADED).
- - If not found, all of the required packages will be installed on first run.
+If not found, all of the required packages will be installed on first run

 #### Tested on